-If you’re spending the Christmas season in a culinary tour of Abruzzo, Italy — a region known for its beautiful landscapes — chances are you’ll get a taste of caggionetti, a fried dessert.
-Once only served on Christmas Eve, it’s now a tradition that lasts throughout November and December.
-The filling of the treats vary depending on where you are in Abruzzo, but it’ll often include a bit of chocolate, or cacao, as well as nuts and honey.
-This particular recipe comes from the kitchen of one of our chefs our Culinary Quest in Vasto culinary tour of Abruzzo.
+If you’re spending the Christmas season on a culinary tour of Abruzzo, Italy – a region known for its beautiful landscapes – chances are you’ll get a taste of caggionetti abruzzesi, a fried dessert.
+Once traditional Abruzzo Christmas cookies weку only served on Christmas Eve, they are now a tradition that lasts throughout November and December.
+The filling of these Italian Christmas desserts varies depending on where you are in Abruzzo, but it will often include a bit of chocolate, or cacao, as well as nuts and honey.
+This particular recipe for caggionetti abruzzesi comes from the kitchen of one of our chefs our Culinary Quest in Vasto culinary tour of Abruzzo.

 Prep time: 45 minutes